canonical/notebook-operators/charms/jupyter-ui/terraform/README.md

 This is a Terraform module facilitating the deployment of the jupyter-ui charm, using the [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information, refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).

-## Compatibility
-This terraform module is compatible with charms of version >= 1.9 due to changes in the charm's relations.

 ## Requirements
 This module requires a `juju` model to be available.
 Refer to the [usage section](#usage) below for more details.